Eng-Elias/CKAD-Practical-Labs/Certified_Kubernetes_Application_Developer_CKAD_Course_3rd_Edition/Module5_Sample_Exam/15_2_Exam_Question_Overview/15_2_Exam_Question_Overview.md

 ### 11. Resource Quotas

 *   Create a namespace with the name `limited` in which five pods can be started, and a total amount of 1000 millicores and 2 gigabytes of RAM is available.
-*   Run a deployment with the name `restrict-ginex` in this namespace with three pods, where every pod initially requests 64 megabytes of RAM with an upper limit of 256 megabytes of RAM.
+*   Run a deployment with the name `restrictginex` in this namespace with three pods, where every pod initially requests 64 megabytes of RAM with an upper limit of 256 megabytes of RAM.

 ### 12. Canary Deployments